jluebeck/jluebeck.github.io/_posts/2022-1-10-blog-post.md

 A maximum-entropy solver for the "Wordle" problem.
 =====

 If you don't know what Wordle is, take a quick break to familiarize yourself over at [https://www.powerlanguage.co.uk/wordle/](https://www.powerlanguage.co.uk/wordle).

+**If you just want to see the solver itself, see the link at the bottom of the page.**

 This simple and elegantly designed game captures just the right amount of randomness with strategy, making it an addictive pandemic-era hobby, [with a neat backstory](https://www.nytimes.com/2022/01/03/technology/wordle-word-game-creator.html).
 In this word-guessing game, feedback is given on the basis of the identity and locations of letters in each guessed word, making it an elimination problem to identify the correct word.
 This game is very similar to the game [Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)) but with words.